cbolson/sandbox-css/cutting-corners/README.md

 ## Description

-Use clip path to create a shape, the torick being how to add the borders.
+Use clip path to create a shape, the trick being how to add the borders.

 ## About